Areas of Practice

 Professional and community engagement

 Sarah has previously chaired an education board within a network of seven schools, and been a director of a different school board.
-She is a regular presenter at the College of Law’s Legal Practice Management course.
+Sarah is also an accredited mediator.